quantrocket/wp-business-intelligence-lite/readme.txt

 * Fixes on JS inclusion and icon chart
 = 1.0.2 =
 * First integration of "DataTables" tables
+= 1.0.3 =
+* Code was cleaned up to remove some warnings

 == Frequently Asked Questions ==